Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Experiments

+In contrast, DAT is \emph{intrinsically explainable}: it generates VCEs directly by gradient descent on the joint energy $E_\theta(x,y)$, requiring no external models.
+Because our joint objective explicitly learns the energy landscape of the joint distribution $p(x,y)$, the resulting gradients $\nabla_x E_\theta(x,y)$ naturally point toward semantically valid configurations.
+Therefore, our model's improved generative capability directly translates to higher-quality counterfactual explanations.

-\textbf{Counterfactual generation.} \Cref{fig:counterfactuals} compares counterfactual quality across different models while accounting for classifier confidence.
+\Cref{fig:counterfactuals} compares counterfactual quality across different models while accounting for classifier confidence.
 Our approach consistently generates counterfactuals with lower FIDs than baseline methods when achieving similar target class confidence.
-For instance, when the RATIO baseline reaches approximately 0.89 confidence in the target class (at $\epsilon=8$), its corresponding FID is 43.18.
-Our {DAT} model achieves a similar confidence level at $\epsilon=4$ with a significantly better FID of 25.53.
+For instance, when RATIO reaches 0.89 confidence in the target class (at $\epsilon=8$), its corresponding FID is 43.18.
+Our DAT model achieves a similar confidence level at $\epsilon=4$ with a significantly better FID of 25.53.
 This demonstrates that, for a comparable level of certainty that the counterfactual represents the target class, our generated samples are substantially more faithful to the true visual characteristics of that class, indicating more plausible counterfactuals.
-Therefore, our model's improved generative capability directly translates to higher-quality counterfactual explanations, enhancing model explainability.
 We provide visualizations of counterfactuals in \Cref{app:counterfactual}.

 \textbf{OOD detection.} Our approach generally underperforms RATIO on OOD detection.
 Ablation studies show this gap persists even when using identical aggressive augmentation for both the generative and discriminative components, indicating it stems from fundamental objective differences rather than the use of milder augmentation for the generative term: RATIO explicitly optimizes for OOD detection while our generative loss prioritizes learning accurate energy functions for generation.
-The complete details can be found in \Cref{sec:ood}
+The complete details can be found in \Cref{sec:ood}.

 \textbf{Calibration.} Our model's calibration performance is dataset-dependent, with detailed results provided in \Cref{sec:calibration}.
 While the model is well-calibrated on CIFAR-10, outperforming the standard AT and RATIO baselines, it exhibits higher overconfidence on CIFAR-100 and ImageNet.
 The results suggest that prioritizing generative quality may come at the cost of calibration.